 This pencil style small-diaphragm condenser microphone by Neumann can rival the sensitivity of various diaphragm mics while maintaining high SPL handling.
 The KM 184 features a frequency range of 20Hz to 20 kHz, which is just like the large diaphragm mics that offer more detailed sound as compared to others.
 The manufacturer has focused on minimal off-axis coloration, which is an excellent feature for recording your best acoustic guitar.

-The Mic has excellent build quality and feel.
+The Mic has an excellent build quality and feel.
 The high input gain offers supremely, quiet operation.
 Users are happy with their experience when they used it for acoustic guitars, especially with the stereo mixing techniques.
 Also, it is an excellent choice for hi-hats, cymbals, orchestral instruments, and even vocal choirs.

 The latest model of the microphone is also available in appealing stereo sets, with hyper-cardioid, cardioids, and Omnidirectional features.
 The 180 series consists of three compact miniature microphones that satisfy the demands of all typical studio applications.